NLESC-JCER/cpp2wasm/README.md

 } // namespace rootfinding
 ```

-Finally, we can write our simple CLI program.
+We are now ready to call the algorithm in a simple CLI program.
 It would look like

 ```{.cpp file=src/cli-newtonraphson.cpp}
 // this C++ snippet is stored as src/newtonraphson.cpp